parlance-zz/g-diffuser-bot/README.md

+Sept 11/2022 Update:
+- If you're looking for the new in/out-painting code, check out the beta branch.
+This version of the bot is now very old but will soon be replaced by a new version based on the diffusers library.

 ######  G-Diffuser-Bot ######

   G-Diffuser-Bot is a simple, compact Discord bot for local installations of the public release of Stable-Diffusion (https://github.com/CompVis/stable-diffusion).